 •the right to request that we rectify your Personal Data if it is inaccurate or incomplete;•the right to request that we erase your Personal Data in certain circumstances.
 Please note that there maybe circumstances where you ask us to erase your Personal Data but we arelegally entitled to retain it;

 •the right to object to, or request that we restrict,our processing of your Personal Data in certain circumstances.
 Again, there may be circumstances where you object to, or ask us to restrict,our processing of your Personal Data but we are legally entitled to refuse that request; and

 •the right to lodge a complaint with the relevant data protection regulator if you think that any of your rights have been infringed by us.

 8.2 You can exercise your rights by contacting us using the details listed in paragraph 10 below.

 10. QUESTIONS AND CONCERNS

 We are usually able to resolve privacy questions or concerns promptly and effectively.
-If you are not satisfied with the response you receive from our Privacy Officer, you may escalate concerns to the applicable privacy regulator in your jurisdiction.
+If you are not satisfied with the response you receive from us, you may escalate concerns to the applicable privacy regulator in your jurisdiction.
 For Belgium, the contact information for the Data Protection Authorityare as follows: